RoboSense-LiDAR/rslidar_sdk/README.md

  - Compile directly

    Excute the commands below.
-In this way, user can also use ROS functions but need to start **roscore** manually before running the driver and need to start **rviz** manually to watch the pointcloud.
+In this way, user can also use ROS functions but need to start **roscore** manually before running the driver and need to start **rviz** manually to watch the point cloud.

 ```sh
     cd rslidar_sdk